$E_8$ spectral curves: Introduction

 \subsection{Acknowledgements}

 I would like to thank G.~Bonelli, G.~Borot, A.~D'Andrea, B.~Dubrovin, N.~Orantin, N.~Pagani, P.~Rossi, A.~Tanzini, Y.~Zhang for discussions and correspondence on some of the topics touched upon in this paper, and H.~Braden for bringing \cite{MR1182413,MR1401779,MR1668594} to my attention during a talk at SISSA in 2015.
 For the calculations of \cref{sec:charE8} and \cite{E8comp}, I have availed myself of cluster computing facilities at the Universit\'e de Montpellier ({\tt Omega} departmental cluster at IMAG, and the HPC@LR centre {\tt Thau/Muse} inter-faculty cluster) and the compute cluster of the Department of Mathematics at Imperial College London.
 I am grateful to B.~Chapuisat and especially A.~Thomas for their continuous support and patience whilst these computations were carried out.
-This research was partially supported by the ERC Consolidator Grant no.~682603 (PI:~T.~Coates).
+This research was partially supported by the ERC Consolidator Grant no.~682603 (PI:~T.~Coates) and, for the revised version of the manuscript, the EPSRC Fellowship grant no.~EP/S003657/2.